heman-duraiswamy/modern-clickstream/README.md

 * Nifi directory has the nifi template
 * Zeppelin directory has the exported notebook pre saved queries such as path to purchase, page abandonment, etc..
 * sql directory has all the needed sql queries, as well as hive ddl to create needed tables
 * data directory has the needed data.
-You may be most interested in clickstream-feed-generated.tsv.gz, products.tsv.gz, and users.tsv.gz
+You may be most interested in clickstream-feed-generated.tsv.gz (I have also included the schema for this file for better reading), products.tsv.gz, and users.tsv.gz
 * script directory has a main file generate-clickstream-data.sh that generates the clickstream-feed-generated.tsv.gz file from a raw file.
 The scripts folder also has two sub directories, one will push the click data to a TCP port for the nifi to consume, and other will have some basic transformation scripts that would convert (mimick the conversion) from raw click data to cleansed click data